 Q: Introduce yourself to our audience.

 I graduated from college when I was 27, turning 28.
 After that, I became depressed.
 I felt like I was floating, unable to decide what I wanted to do.
 I decided I was going to try this one last thing that was in my face the whole time.
 I was always selling something.
-So, I took my real estate test, and, within 3 weeks, I was a REALTOR® in Brooklyn.
+So, I took my real estate test, and, within 3 weeks, I was an agent in Brooklyn.
 My first week, I made about $5,000.

 Currently, I’m in the middle of creating a course for New York City real estate agents who want to make money doing rentals.

 Q: Why did you move from Brooklyn to California?

 I went to Agent2021 with Gary Vee.
 I met people there, and we followed each other on Instagram.
 They watched my hustle.
 Social media is a huge part of my personal brand.
 One thing led to another, and they called and asked me to come work with them.
 All it took was one phone call.
 That same day, I started figuring out how I was going to get out there.

 It was not easy leaving.
 I’m a Brooklyn boy.
 When I came out here, I was making everybody cry.
 The people here are very sensitive and I’m overly edgy.
 I was clashing with people.
 My intention was good, but this is how I talk.

 Q: What’d you do from the beginning to build your business?